wp-plugins/qtranslate-to-wpml-export/readme.txt

 = 1.0 =
 * More bug fixes: importing terms, handling posts without titles, posts without translation in the default language and more

+= 1.1 =
+* Bug fixes: contents not being visible after import in some circumstances and others.